alyannaabalos/STADVDB-MCO2/README.md

 # STADVDB-MCO2

-Run https://alyannaabalos.github.io/STADVDB-MCO2/ on your web browser.
+If index.html is provided, Run https://alyannaabalos.github.io/STADVDB-MCO2/ on your web browser.

+PHP Setup
+- Download XAMPP or WAMPP
+- Once installed, move repo to htdocs folder
+- Open localhost/STADVDB-MCO2/index.php on your web browser.